 Seleucus was murdered by Heliodorus, his treasurer (B.C.
 176) … On the death of Seleucus, the throne was seized by Heliodorus; but it was not long before Antiochus, the brother of the late king, with the help of the Pergamene monarch, Eumenes, recovered it.

-The predicted evil king not only becomes king through deceit; he also rules through deceit; he “cause deceit to succeed” (8:25).
+The evil king in Daniel 11 not only becomes king through deceit; he also rules through deceit: He “cause deceit to succeed” (8:25).
 History does not identify Antiochus IV as any more deceitful than other Greek kings.

-In Daniel 7 the evil eleventh horn is much larger than the other 10 horns (7:20).
-In Daniel 8 the horn is larger even than Alexander the Great: Alexander is described as “very great” (8:8) but the horn is “exceedingly great” (KJV; RSV, 8:9).
+The eleventh horn of Daniel 7 is another symbol for the vile person.
+In 7:20, this horn is much larger than the other 10.
+In the liberal interpretation, this means that he is greater than the other kings of that empire.
+In Daniel 8, the horn is even larger than Alexander the Great: Alexander is described as “very great” (8:8) but the horn is “exceedingly great” (KJV; RSV, 8:9).

 This does not fit Antiochus IV.
 Antiochus IV cannot be described as greater than Alexander the Great.
-Antiochus IV can also not be described as greater that the Seleucid kings that preceded him.
+Antiochus IV can also not be described as greater than the Seleucid kings that preceded him.
 Seleucus I Nicator was the first king of the Seleucid branch of the Greek Empire after Alexander’s empire split up.
 He had significant military successes.
-A few generations later Antiochus III was called “the Great” because he expanded the domain of the Seleucid kingdom to close to its original size.
-His military successes are described in 11:15, but later in his career the Romans defeated him and left his empire, particularly in the west, subject to the threat of Rome’s growing power.
-His son, later to become Antiochus IV, grew up as hostage in Rome because of these defeats.
+A few generations later, Antiochus III was called ‘the Great’ because he expanded the domain of the Seleucid kingdom to close to its original size.
+His military successes are described in 11:15, but later in his career, the Romans defeated him and left his empire, particularly in the west, subject to Rome’s growing power.
+Antiochus IV, as a boy, grew up as a hostage in Rome because of these defeats.

-Antiochus IV was weak compared to Alexander the Great, Seleucus I and his father, Antiochus III the Great.
-He had success against the Ptolemy branch of the Greek kingdom (Egypt), but by the time Daniel was allegedly written (165 BC) the Romans had already ordered him to leave Egypt, and he had to oblige.
-On the eastern side of his kingdom the Parthians were taking Iran from his empire, and the need to attend to this threat later allowed the Jewish revolt to succeed; the Maccabees were soon able to drive his soldiers out of Israel and reinstate temple services.
+Antiochus IV was weak compared to Alexander the Great, Seleucus I and compared to his father, Antiochus III the Great.
+He had success against the Ptolemy branch of the Greek kingdom (Egypt), but by the time that Critical scholars say Daniel was written (165 BC), the Romans had already ordered him to leave Egypt, and he had to oblige.
+On the eastern side of his kingdom, the Parthians were taking Iran from his empire, and the need to attend to this threat later allowed the Jewish revolt to succeed; the Maccabees were soon able to drive his soldiers out of Israel and reinstate temple services.

 Antiochus IV did not start small.
 He was a Seleucid prince and the brother of the murdered king.
 After his brother’s murderer seized the throne, he was made king with the support of a neighboring king.

-The word “elahah” is used to describe the growth of the four Greek horns (8:8).
-This describes vertical growth, which is an appropriate word for them because they did not expand the Greek territory.
+Daniel 8:8 uses the word “elahah” to describe the growth of the four Greek horns.
+This depicts vertical growth, which is an appropriate word for them because they did not expand the Greek territory.
 They simply subdivided the area already occupied by Alexander the Great amongst themselves.
-In contrast the word “yatsah” is used to describe the growth of little horn (8:9).
-This describes horizontal growth and implies that the horn expands the area it occupies.
+In contrast, Daniel 8:9 uses the word “yatsah” to describe the growth of little horn (8:9).
+This depicts horizontal growth and implies that the horn expands the area it occupies.
 The horizontal expansion of the predicted evil king is more specifically described as “toward the south, and toward the east, and toward the pleasant land (Judea)” (8:9).

 Antiochus IV did not expand his kingdom into those three directions.
-He did have some success to the south (Egypt), but in 165 BC, when the book was supposedly written, he was already ordered out of Egypt by the Romans.
+He did have some success in the south (Egypt), but in 165 BC, when the book was supposedly written, the Romans already ordered him out of Egypt.
 He also did not invade Judea.
 Judea was part of the kingdom when he became king.
 In the east he invaded nothing.
 At best he strengthened his control over the areas which his father already occupied.
-And if the south can be mentioned, then also the West, because he also invaded Cyprus when he invaded Egypt.
+And if the south can be mentioned, then also the West, because he also invaded Cyprus.

-The predicted evil king in Daniel is a tyrant that opposes God and His saints as first principle.
-“His heart will be set against the holy covenant” (11:28, 30).
+The vile person in Daniel is a tyrant that principally opposes God and His saints: “His heart will be set against the holy covenant” (11:28, 30).
 He “will speak monstrous things against the God of gods” (11:36).

 Antiochus IV was not principally opposed to the God of the Bible.
 His objective was merely to maintain authority over his empire.
 He ordered all peoples of his empire to abandon their particular customs; not only the Jews: